Josuto/monguito/README.md

 at `MongooseRepository`; all that is required is that `MongooseRepository` receives a map describing the domain model.
 Each map entry key relates to a domain object type, and the related entry value is a reference to the constructor and the database [schema](https://mongoosejs.com/docs/guide.html) of such domain object.
 The `Default` key is mandatory and relates to the supertype, while the rest of the keys relate to the subtypes.

 Beware that subtype keys are named after the type name.
 If it so happens that you do not have any subtype in your domain model, no problem!
 Just specify the domain object that your custom repository is to handle as the sole map key-value, and you are done.

-Regarding schemas: We believe that writing your own database schemas is a good practice, as opposed of using decorators at your domain model.
-This is mainly to avoid marrying the underlying infrastructure, thus enabling you to easily get rid of this repository logic if something better comes in.
-It also allows you to have more control on the persistence properties of your domain objects.
-After all, database definition is a thing that Mongoose is really rock-solid about.
+## Transactional Operations

+You may expect all CRUD operations to be [atomic](<https://en.wikipedia.org/wiki/Atomicity_(database_systems)>).
+However, not all Mongoose functions are natively atomic e.g., `Model.updateMany`.
+Similarly, `monguito` includes some operations that require some transaction handling logic to ensure atomicity.
+This is the case of `saveAll` and `deleteAll`.
+Furthermore, transactional logic does not work in MongoDB standalone instances; transactions can only be performed on MongoDB instances that are running as part of a larger cluster, which could be either a sharded database cluster or a replica set.

+All considered, `monguito` specifies `saveAll` and `deleteAll` in `TransactionalRepository`, an interface that extends `Repository`, and implements them in `MongooseTransactionalRepository`, a class that inherits `MongooseRepository`.
+All you need to do to ensure that both behave as atomic operations is to connect to a MongoDB cluster instead of a standalone instance.
+Jump to the [Examples](#examples) section to see examples of `monguito` with MongoDB replica set.

 # Supported Database Operations